TingyaoLyu/SPYang1220.github.io/biography.md

 ---
 中文简介请见下方。一本书：<a href="https://zhang-ming-rui.gitbook.io/when-rocket-goes-up/" target="_blank">《火箭升空之时》</a>
 <h3>About me</h3>
 <p>My name is Mingrui (Ray) Zhang.
 I was born in Kaifeng, Henan in 1995.
-Currently I'm doing research on HCI in University of Washington, Seattle.</p>
+Currently I'm doing research on HCI at University of Washington, Seattle.</p>
 <p>I graduated from the Computer Science and Engineering department in Tsinghua University 2017.
 I was an exchange student in the Chinese University of Hong Kong, and was in Fluid Interface at MIT Media Lab as a visiting student.</p>

 <h5>Research</h5>